AsherJN/media-bias-extention/memory-bank/activeContext.md

    - History retention period
 3. **Add Export Functionality**: Allow users to export analysis results or history
 4. **Advanced Prompt Features**: Add ability to create, save, and manage multiple prompt templates
+5. **Fixed Prompt Customization**: Implemented a solution to ensure custom roles in prompts are properly applied by the AI model while maintaining JSON schema compliance

 ### Medium-term Goals
 1. **Deploy Backend Server**: Move from local-only backend to a hosted solution